Using predictive multiplicity to measure individual performance within the AI Act: Related work

-\paragraph{\bf Accuracy in the AI Act.} There is little previous work on the topic of accuracy in the AI Act.
+\paragraph{\bf Accuracy in the AI Act} There is little previous work on the topic of accuracy in the AI Act.
 Most similar to ours in terms of the legal analysis is \citet{nolte2025robustness}.
 While \citet{nolte2025robustness} discuss the accuracy provision of Article~15 of the AI Act, they mainly focus on the relationship between accuracy and robustness, and do not offer directly implementable recommendations.
 Additionally, standards relating to the provisions of Article 15 and the general technical verification requirements of the AI Act have been discussed in the literature \citep{kilian2025european, buscemi2025assessing}.
-However, a deeper analysis of the accuracy requirements and their implementations in practice is currently missing, which is one of the main goals of our paper.
+However, a deeper analysis of the accuracy requirements and how they could be implemented in practice is currently missing, which is one of the main goals of our paper.